cthomas-ml/c-thomas-bio/_posts/2024-06-10-sycophancy.md

 ### Quantifying sycophancy

-I generated two synthetic language datasets using the [synthetic data github repo](https://github.com/google/sycophancy-intervention).
+My [last post]({{site.baseurl}}/artificial%20intelligence/sycophancynb) starts with a definition and simple exploration of sycophancy in LLMs.
+Going deeper, I generated two synthetic language datasets using the [synthetic data github repo](https://github.com/google/sycophancy-intervention).
 I also used an open-source dataset of product reviews.
 For all datasets, I processed the prompts to include or exclude incorrect user opinions and limit the model response to multiple choice (Agree or Disagree), using the code shared in my [last post]({{site.baseurl}}/artificial%20intelligence/sycophancynb).
 I continued working with the [google/flan-t5-xxl](https://huggingface.co/google/flan-t5-xxl) model, because it is similar to the models used in the papers above.

 In the multiple-choice setting, I tested model accuracy with and without incorrect opinions included in the prompts.
 The model generally prefers to agree with an opinion expressed in the prompt, even if it answers correctly when no opinion is included.
 However, it is much easier to elicit sycophancy in the synthetic math dataset than in the IMDB dataset.